Kelly Cramer: Background and casting

 In August 2006, it was announced that Tom had decided to exit from her contract to return to Los Angeles to pursue other acting opportunities.
 She issued a statement about her leave, saying:

 Tom vacated the role on-screen on December 14, 2006.
-During Tom's run, the actress and her One Life alter-ego crossed over to the All My Children several times starting from March 22, 2004 until February 21, 2005 during a "baby switch" storyline involving both series.
-In 2005 and 2007, Tom was nominated for Supporting Actress Emmys in the role, the latter for an episode where Kelly confesses to romantically bonding with the son of impotent husband Kevin Buchanan who was portrayed by Dan Gauthier; in 2007, Tom lost her award bid to original Kelly Cramer actress, Gina Tognoni, who had been nominated for her role at the time, Dinah Marler on Guiding Light.

 In April 2009, CBS cancelled Guiding Light; the cancellation lead to an influx of rumors that Tognoni would reprise her beloved One Life role.
 In June, it was reported that Tognoni was in talks with several soaps, including The Young and the Restless and The Bold and the Beautiful as her post-Guiding Light gig.
 It was further reported that One Life had passed on signing Tognoni back to the soap.

 In September 2009, it was confirmed that Tognoni would reprise her role of Kelly Cramer after eight years.
 She returned on-screen on February 12, 2010.

 Following the April 2011 cancellation of One Life to Live and All My Children, it was announced that Tognoni would exit alongside co-star Tom Degnan, who was portraying Joey Buchanan at the time, and who would exit the series before its January 2012 finale.
 Tognoni released a statement concerning the cancellation of the soap, saying: